Registration Slotting Process

 Remember, business school classes are handled by the BBA Program Office, CBA 2.400, 512-471-0690.

-If you are graduating and need a particular class to graduate, fill out a , but registration into particular sections is not guaranteed.
+If you are graduating and need a particular class to graduate, fill out the graduating senior petition , but registration into particular sections is not guaranteed.
 If another class or section is available that can also fulfill the degree requirement, you will need to take that instead.

 UT cannot always accommodate every student's work schedule or other outside activities.
 If a class has several sections, you may need to rearrange your schedule to take an open section, or not take the class that semester.
 Do not structure your entire schedule around a certain section of a certain course until you've safely added yourself to it!